 Elizabeth received a Master's degree in Psychotherapy and Spirituality from St.Stephen's College in Edmonton.
 They draw on on their training in spiritually-integrated psychotherapy, Somatic Experiencing Therapy, Dialectical Behaviour Therapy (DBT), Level 1 & 2 training in Gottman Method Couples Therapy, Mindfulness (Phoenix Rising Yoga Therapy, and Kripalu Centre for Yoga and Health, Massachusetts), and Mindfulness-Based Cognitive Behavioural Therapy.
 Elizabeth has also recently received training for effective delivery of online counselling services.

 They have written a ground-breaking desk guide for mental health practitioners in Canada to support psychotherapeutic competency when working with transgender and gender non-conforming people.
 They completed their Master's practicum at The Family Centre of Edmonton, The Pride Centre of Edmonton, and Jewish Family Services of Edmonton.

-Elizabeth is a member of the Canadian Counsellors and Psychologists Association (CCPA) and a registered Canadian Certified Counsellor (CCC).
+Elizabeth is a member of the Canadian Counselling and Psychotherapy Association (CCPA) and a registered Canadian Certified Counsellor (CCC).